 We offer customized private yoga sessions.
 Each session is personalized to body structure, age, and therapeutic needs; which will be followed by an acupuncture treatment.
 Sessions are 90 minutes long (45min yoga & 45min acupuncture).

 We will review your Health History Questionnaire which includes a discussion of chief complaints, current and past health concerns and review of systems.
 The first visit will also include a discussion of findings, followed by the acupuncture treatment.
 Depending on the issues presented, the session may also include Acu-pressure, Electro-Acupuncture, Reflexology, Tui Na Massage, Gua Sha, Cupping, and Moxibustion.
 The needles are retained for a minimum of 20 minutes and maximum 40 minutes.
 The initial session is roughly one hour and fifteen minutes and follow up sessions are one hour.

 Effectively treats a wide range of acute and chronic ailments.

 Treats the underlying cause of disease and illness as well as the symptoms.

 Provides a holistic approach to the treatment of illness.

 In general, acupuncture is painless.
 I use tiny, hairlike needles equivalent to the thickness of a cat whisker.
 The needles are pre-sterilized, stainless steel and disposable.
 A guide tube allows quick painless insertion.
-Approximately 40 acupuncture needles (40 gauge) will fit into the tip of an 18-gauge hypodermic needle.

 The World Health Organization (WHO) listed the following conditions, shown through controlled trials, to be treated effectively by Acupuncture: